 Deferred taxes are calculated using the liability method on temporary differences.
 Deferred tax is generally provided on the difference between the carrying amounts of assets and liabilities and their tax bases.
 However, deferred tax is not provided on the initial recognition of goodwill, nor on the initial recognition of an asset or liability unless the related transaction is a business combination or affects tax or accounting profit.
-Deferred tax on temporary differences associated with shares in subsidiaries is not provided if reversal of these temporary differences can be controlled by the Group and it is probable that reversal will not occur in the foreseeable future.
+Deferred tax on temporary differences associated differences can be controlled by the Group and it is probable that reversal will not occur in the foreseeable future.
 In addition, tax losses available to be carried forward as well as other income tax credits to the Group are assessed for recognition as deferred tax assets.